iamDev4u/Snake-game/README.md

 cd src
 python main.py
 ```
+or
+you can directly open the `main.py` by clicking on it.

 After running the Python file you will see the opening screen, with some basic
 instructions on how to play the game.